FrogDevs/equilibrionatural-controle_estoque/en_readme.md

 ## Thanks to

 We leave this dedication to the company Equilíbrio Natural (Natural Balance), which trusted in our skills for dissemination, management, and automation of their enterprise.
-And to ETEC Jardim ngela for providing us the search for the knowledge necessary for the realization of this work.
+And to ETEC Jardim Ângela for providing us the search for the knowledge necessary for the realization of this work.
 Atribuições:

 - [Material Desing 3](https://m3.material.io/)